 Introducing I Love You to the Treetops.

-As an educator, I use books to teach kindness, and hope that my own books will be used by parents, caregivers, and educators to do the same.
+As an educator, I use books to teach kindness, social emotional learning, empathy, and many more values.
+I hope that my own books will be used by parents, caregivers, and educators to do the same.

 Five Star Review from